zeromq/zebra/README.txt

 #### Rate Limiting

-To allow to compensate hardware limitations or to mitigate DOS attacks zwebrap has a built in rate limiting which allows to limit the number of request within an time interval.
+To allow to compensate hardware limitations or to mitigate DOS attacks zebra has a built in rate limiting which allows to limit the number of request within an time interval.

 You can check the returned HTTP headers of any HTTP request to see your current rate limit status: